-Team Purpose within the NHSGGC Public Health Directorate
+Team Purpose within the Public Health and Health Improvement Directorate

-Our programme of work aims to improve the health and wellbeing of pregnant women, children and young people and their families to reduce inequalities within these groups and between these groups and the rest of the population.
+To improve the health and wellbeing of pregnant women, children and young people and their families.
+To reduce inequalities within these groups and between these groups and the rest of the population.

-- Contribute to more effective network governance for the maternity and children's agenda within NHSGGC and nationally.
+4. Contribute to more effective network governance for the maternity and children's agenda within NHSGGC

-- Lead the development of the child and maternal health and intelligence function within NHSGGC and at a regional level.
+7. Lead the development of the child and maternal health and intelligence function within NHSGGC and at a